WorldCat Digital Collection Gateway frequently asked questions

 After logging into the Gateway, you will begin to edit the metadata map beginning with the first record in a collection.
-In the top right navigation, the Gateway indicates a certain number of records are in the collection.
-When you advance to the next record, that number may change as the Gateway catches up to counting records as they are loaded.
+In the top right navigation, the Gateway indicates that a certain number of records are in the collection.
+Until the Gateway has retrieved all the records in the collection, that number may change as you advance from one record to the next.

 It appears that some of my records were not harvested to WorldCat.
 How can I tell what happened?

 The Gateway provides harvest details in WorldCat Sync Reports.
 The Sync Report includes harvest error detail about the OAI interaction and error message.
-Repository XML coding errors are also identified in report details.
-Harvests that are interrupted because of an error include details on number of records processed before the interruption.
+Harvests that are interrupted because of an error include details on the number of records processed before the interruption.

 Will institutions get cataloging credits for records that are harvested from OAI-compliant repositories into WorldCat via the Gateway?